What Is Osteoporosis?

 Osteoporosis is a bone disease that causes progressive bone loss.
+This is sometimes confused with osteopenia, which is characterized by low mineral density of the bones.

 Osteoporosis develops gradually, and as you lose bone density, your bones become porous and weak.
 The bone mass loss increases your risk of fractures, deformity, and severe pain.